 I started carving a prototype from another piece of fir, but found the wood to be too unyielding, so I stopped carving, but the idea wouldn’t die.
 Then, luckily, I found a piece of forgotten western red cedar in my scrap bin and the project came alive again.

-And it seems that the more people I tell about the project, the more the interest builds.
-Keep your eye this blog for more details and how to get involved.
+And it seems that the more people I told about the project, the more the interest built.